 What employers need to know:

-3. The selection of the investigator must be made by mutual agreement between the employer and the parties.
-Previously, the employer had to consult the applicable partner (but they did not have to agree), and parties had a right to disqualify an investigator, but they did not have to agree on who it would be.
+2. The selection of the investigator must be made by mutual agreement between the employer and the designated recipient.
+Previously, the employer had to consult the applicable partner (but they did not have to agree).

 What does the investigation report need to include?

-The current Regulations state that the investigator shall provide the employer with a written report that includes conclusions and recommendations.
+The current regulations state that the investigator shall provide the employer with a written report that includes conclusions and recommendations.
 The employer is required to keep a record of the report, provide the workplace committee (or the health & safety committee) with the report, and adapt or implement controls to minimize the risks of workplace violence from reoccurring.
-The IPGs³ for the Regulations state that the employer must also provide a copy of the report to the parties.
+The IPG³ for the regulations state that the employer must also provide a copy of the report to the parties.

-Under Bill C-65’s Regulations, the investigator must provide the employer, the workplace committee or health and safety representative, the designated recipient (if applicable), and each of the parties with a final report and a summary report.
+Under Bill C-65’s final regulations, the investigator must provide the employer, the workplace committee or health and safety representative, the designated recipient (if applicable), and each of the parties with a copy of the final report.
 The final report must not reveal the identities of the people who were involved in the occurrence.
-It must include the following:
+It must include the following elements:

-- Recommendations to eliminate or minimize the risk of a similar occurrence
+- The investigator’s recommendations to eliminate or minimize the risk of a similar occurrence

 What employers need to know:

-1. There are new requirements for investigation reports; a final and summary report must be prepared.
+1. There are new requirements for investigation reports.

 2. The obligation to provide the parties with copies of the investigation report might impact how the report is written and how it must be redacted.

 This is the fourth installment in the C-65 series – the first blog can be found here, the second blog (on preventing harassment & violence), can be found here.
 The third blog (on Bill C-65’s Mandatory Resolution Process for Harassment & Violence) can be found here.

 Working remotely does not mean the learning has to stop.
-We’ve been working hard to convert all of our courses to online workshops, and we are happy to announce they are now open for registration!
+All of our courses have been converted to online workshops, spaces are going fast, register today to save your spot!